bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:19:56

-However, then in 2015, somebody tried to be smart and said, hey, we have this BIP 34, which means that we don't need to check for BIP 30 anymore.
+However, then in 2015, somebody tried to be smart and said, hey, we have this BIP34, which means that we don't need to check for BIP30 anymore.
 We can make it faster.
 So perhaps I said before in the episode, oh this was the reason the performance thing was the reason to introduce it.
 Maybe not.